 Our curriculum supports our vision of Success for All.
 We offer a rich, broad and balanced curriculum which prepares students for the next phases in their education or employment and allows students to ACHIEVE their full potential.
-Knowledge is Power and Character is Key is used to develop students academically, socially and emotionally to ensure they can be successful in the future.

 At JRCS we have a three-year KS3.
 We believe this is important to ensure students gain a broad education covering a variety of subjects which promotes cultural capital and social mobility.

 We have a good balance of subjects as detailed in the table below:

 |DT and Food||3||3||4|

 At KS4 all students study English, Maths, Science, PE (non- exam) and PSHE.
 Students must then take one option from the following subjects: French, Geography, History.
 Students then have three further guided option choices from the wide range of courses that are listed below.
 The timetable and option blocks are then constructed around student choices which allows us to have a number of pathways for our students’ ensuring students are on courses that interest them and promote engagement.

 |Option subjects x 4||5 per subject||5 per subject|